sinequa/sba-angular/docs/modules/vanilla-search/vanilla-search.md

 ![Home route]({{site.baseurl}}assets/modules/vanilla-home.png)

-You can also switch to a dark theme, by click the button under the search bar.
+You can also switch to a dark theme, by clicking the button under the search bar.

 ![Home route]({{site.baseurl}}assets/modules/vanilla-dark.png)